 For example, you do not have the right of appeal in the UK if your asylum or human rights claim is certified by the Home Office because they think it is “clearly unfounded”.

-If your claim is certified, you may able to appeal the negative decision on your application from outside of the UK.
+If your claim is certified, you may be able to appeal the negative decision on your application from outside of the UK.
 It may also be possible to challenge the certification of your claim through a judicial review.
 Read more on the Judicial Reviews page of this guide.

 Administrative review